rust-stuco/lectures/week1/slides.md

 # Loops

-There are 3 kinds of loops in Rust:
+There are 3 kinds of loops in Rust.
 - `loop`
 - `while`
 - `for`